 LITERACY, NUMERACY AND SCIENCE SKILLS

 Literacy, numeracy and science skills are foundational for children and young people's current and future wellbeing.
-This indicator looks at 15 year-old students' achievement in the Programme for International Student Assessment (PISA).
+This indicator looks at the percentage of children (aged 15-16 years) meeting the Level 2 benchmark for reading, maths and science.

 Literacy, numeracy and science skills are crucial for young people to both engage in education, and are foundational for meaningful participation in the social, cultural, political, and economic life of New Zealand and the wider world.